softsys4ai/SCTL/README.md

-RCTL
+SCTL
 ==============================

-A robust methodology to causal learning domain invariant feature set from a dataset without utilizing underlying graph structure
+A robust methodology to causal learning domain invariant feature set from a dataset without utilizing underlying graph structure.
+Paper for the method: https://arxiv.org/abs/2103.00139

 Project Organization
 ------------